dweath411/Spotify/README.md

 ### 2. Custom Playlist Creation
 * Users can select any playlist as a source.
-* A weekly curated "Origin Radar" playlist is created with 20 random songs, avoiding duplicates from previous weeks.
+* A curated "Origin Radar" playlist is created with 20 random songs, avoiding duplicates from previous weeks.
+  * This curated playlist takes songs from which you already have in your playlist, it does generate recommendations.
+* Users can also select a playlist that has a minimum of 50 songs in it, using that playlist as the source you can generate recommendations.

 ### 3. Top tracks analyis
 Analyze your most played tracks over three time ranges: